-In mining, there are the extractors who dig deep to extract the raw minerals before they are sorted according to the level of mineral levels.
-According to Diavik Mines, 130 million carats of diamond are mined annually.
-Canada is the fourth about the global diamond production.
+In mining, there are extractors who dig deep to extract the raw minerals before they are sorted according to the level of mineral levels.
+According to Diavik Mines, 130 million carats of diamonds are mined annually.
+Canada is the fourth in global diamond production.
 Diamond kimberlites are very valuable.
 Mining also employs about 598,000 people across Canada.
 After excavation, the rough diamonds are sold to the intermediaries.
 Here they are cut and polished and sold to the manufacturers of different items.
-The manufacturer’s design and brand their products with varying carats of diamond.
+The manufacturers design and brand their products with varying carats of diamonds.
 The more the carats, the more the cost.

 Agriculture: My Coat

 Consider my cashmere made from goat’s fur.
 The cashmere was spun into yarns after being harvested from the goat.
 The thread was then knitted into fabrics or clothing.
-The coat is made of 14.2 microns of cashmere fiber from Mongolia China to make the softest parts like the collar and sleeve.
-The pockets and the outside elements are made of cashmere from Iran and Afghanistan respectively.
+The coat is made of 14.2 microns of cashmere fiber from Mongolia, China, to make the softest parts, like the collar and sleeve.
+The pockets and the outside elements are made of cashmere from Iran and Afghanistan, respectively.
 The cashmere from these two countries is rougher than that from China.
 It requires tender care since it peels easily.
 The coat is tightly woven, and it is of high quality.
-There also coats of the same type made from wool which can also be equally warm and classy.
+There are also coats of the same type made from wool, which can also be equally warm and classy.

 Afforestation: My

-Afforestation is planting of trees on land that was barren to make a forest.
+Afforestation is the planting of trees on land that was barren to make a forest.
 It is an important practice because it helps conserve the environment and natural resources.
 The human population is overly growing exerting excess pressure on natural resources.
 The human activities are going overboard to become disastrous.
-The air, land, water, and sound are getting contaminated leading to global warming and climate change.
-There is need to extend life by increasing natural resources and reducing exploitation.
-The act is being practiced by individuals, government, and non-governmental organizations.
-Through planting of trees, we create forests which fulfill commercial needs of human beings.
+The air, land, water, and sound are getting contaminated, leading to global warming and climate change.
+There is a need to extend life by increasing natural resources and reducing exploitation.
+The act is being practiced by individuals, governments, and non-governmental organizations.
+Through planting trees, we create forests that fulfill the commercial needs of human beings.
 The Canadian forest industry grows both hardwood and softwood species.
-Plants reduce soil erosion, provide fruits, fodder, shield excess wind and sunlight, and also retain water.
+Plants reduce soil erosion, provide fruits and fodder, shield excess wind and sunlight, and also retain water.

 Another benefit of plants is the provision of timber.
 Wood has been used to make this table.

 Communication is the exchange of information via uttered words, written, or using other media.
 Human geographers focus on specific ways via which information, ideas, impressions, feelings, beliefs, or preferences are circulated via space.
-Varied texts represent places of scales from one place to the cosmos.
-Geographically, communication represents sites and mingle in spaces.
-Today’s communication has made the world to turn to a global village.
+Varied texts represent places of scale from one place to the cosmos.
+Geographically, communication represents sites and mingles in spaces.
+Today’s communication has made the world turn into a global village.
 Merging computers and telecommunication leads to an integrated electronic network.
-It eases daily life and work by becoming part of the regular living.
+It eases daily life and work by becoming part of regular living.
 The satellites in space have brought revolutions in the communication sector which are controlled using computers.

 Tourism: Album

-In summer 2017 I toured some of the sites in Canada.
-I used my iPhone to take several photos which I compiled into an album.
-Some of these include the Niagara Falls which attracts millions of tourists annually.
+In the summer of 2017, I toured some of the sites in Canada.
+I used my iPhone to take several photos, which I compiled into an album.
+Some of these include Niagara Falls, which attracts millions of tourists annually.

 Attached is a video clip for some of the attraction sites